Category: London pubs

 The Prospect of Whitby (Devils Tavern)

 The Prospect of Whitby is a historic public house on the banks of the Thames at Wapping in the London Borough of Tower Hamlets.
-It lays claim to being the site of the oldest riverside tavern in London, dating from around 1520.
-History The tavern was formerly known as The Pelican and later as the…
+It lays claim to being the site of the oldest riverside tavern in London.
+Situated on a narrow, creaking strip of riverside in Wapping, The Prospect of Whitby is a pub…